BankovniIdentita/BankID-examples/README.md

-# Czech BankID examples
+# Czech Bank iD examples

-This project is dedicated to code examples for integration on the [Czech BankID](https://www.bankid.cz) solution.
-Samples can be tested directly against the Sandbox, which is available through the BankID [Developer Portal](https://developer.bankid.cz).
+This project is dedicated to code examples for integration on the [Czech Bank iD](https://www.bankid.cz) solution.
+Samples can be tested directly against the Sandbox, which is available through the Bank iD [Developer Portal](https://developer.bankid.cz).

 Identity services make it easy to integrate authentication using the banks' identities involved in the project into the Service Provider's applications.
 The end-user can thus perform authentication using the same authentication means to access his bank's banking services.